 Erika has taught students about the U.S. legal system as part of the Lawyers in the Classroom program, coached students in city-wide mock trial competitions, and served on the teaching faculty of Harvard Law School’s Trial Advocacy Workshop.

 Erika is licensed to practice law in Illinois and the United States District Courts for the Northern and Central Districts of Illinois.
 She served on the Illinois Supreme Court Committee on Equality from 2015 to 2022 and was a Commissioner with the Illinois Supreme Court Commission on Professionalism from 2017 to 2022.
 Erika also served on the boards of directors of Prison Fellowship and Champaign County CASA (Court Appointed Special Advocates)

-Erika is a member of the Illinois State Bar Association and the Champaign County Bar Associations.
+Erika is a member of the American Bar Association, Illinois State Bar Association, Chicago Bar Association, Women’s Bar Association on Illinois, and the Black Women Lawyers’ Association of Greater Chicago.
 She was selected to the 2017 Emerging Lawyers list, earning recognition in the categories of commercial litigation and civil rights/constitutional law.

 Erika is a nationally recognized advocate of bullying prevention efforts and has spoken to more than 100,000 students about combating peer-to-peer harassment.
 In recognition of her advocacy, she was named one of Fight Crime, Invest in Kids’ “Champions for Children” and received a leadership award from the National Center for Victims of Crime.